SamiPerttu/FsMap3/README.md

 ### State and Roadmap

 We are in alpha.
-The first binary release of FsMap3 Editor is 0.3.0.
+The current release is FsMap3 Editor 0.4.0.
+It comes with a proper installer now!

 Plans for features include:

-* Undo and redo.
 * Crossover tool.
 * Aspect ratio support to enable tiling in different aspect ratios.
 As we are dealing with 3-textures, aspect ratios are X:Y:Z instead of the usual X:Y.
 * View aspect ratio setting.